top of page

 Why are we Agnostic Non-Theists?

 The Union extends this scepticism further, grounded in the scientific principle of falsificationism.
-Falsificationism argues that for a hypothesis to be considered scientifically valid, it must be inherently falsifiable; that is, it must be possible to conceive of an observation or argument that could disprove the hypothesis.
+Falsificationism argues that for a claim to be considered scientifically valid, to be even called a hypothesis, it must be inherently falsifiable; that is, it must be possible to conceive of an observation, argument or test that could disprove the assertion.
 Religious concepts, by their nature, evade falsification due to their claims of omnipotence or omnipresence.
 They are framed in ways that make them immune to empirical testing and refutation, existing beyond observable and measurable phenomena.
-This approach relegates untestable ideas to unproven hypotheses at best and meaningless fantasies at worst.
-Scientists often dismiss such assertions as ‘not even wrong,’ referring to untestable ideas that cannot be meaningfully discussed within a scientific framework.
+This approach relegates untestable ideas to unproven propositions at best and meaningless fantasies at worst.
+Scientists often dismiss such submissions as "not even wrong," referring to untestable ideas that cannot be meaningfully discussed within a scientific framework.

 A Stance of Skeptical Openness